fatema58/Sprint-4-Project/README.md

 Exploratory Data Analysis Project
-Factors effecting the ad analysis of the vehicles_us dataset.
+Analysis of Factors affecting Advertisement of Vehicles.

 Goal
 Prepare a report for the vehicles_us dataset to determine whether age, mileage, condition, transmission type, and color influence the advertisement of a vehicle based on the data collected over the last few years.